docknetwork/crypto-wasm-ts/README.md

 ["NYC", "John", "Smith", "12345678"]
 ```

-Now each of the above list must be converted to bytearrays, i.e. `Uint8Array` and the type of above list becomes `Uint8Array[]`
+Now each element of the above list must be converted to bytearrays, i.e. `Uint8Array` and the type of above list becomes `Uint8Array[]`.

 #### Setup

 Before messages can be signed, 2 things are needed:

 - **Signature parameters**: Public values, that can be created by anyone but must be known to the signer and verifier to sign and verify respectively.
 To create them, the number of messages (attributes) being signed must be known and the size of the parameters increases with the number.
 In the above example, number of attributes is 4.
 These parameters can be generated randomly or deterministically by using a publicly known label.
 It is advised to use the latter as it allows for extending/shrinking the same parameters when number of messages change.
-- **Keypair**: To create and verify BBS signature, the signer (issuer in case of a credential) needs to create a secret key to sign, public key to verify.
+- **Keypair**: To create and verify BBS signatures, the signer (issuer in case of a credential) needs to create a secret key to sign, public key to verify.

   2 ways of generating signature parameters